Relativistic Newtonian gravitation

-In paragraph 3, c) and d), the Ss metric has been mentioned.
-In this paragraph its relation to the P-G metric will be elucidated by explicitly reconsidering how the combination of Galilean transformations for the free fall with the local space time Minkowski structure yield the physical i.e. invariant proper time and length measured on earth.
-Disregarding earth motion, this corresponds to a frame at rest in the P-G coordinates.
-Summarizing:
+In this paragraph the relation of the Ss metric the P-G one will be elucidated by explicitly considering the combination of Galilean transformations for the free fall with the local space time Minkowski structure which yield the physical time and length measured at rest.
+In short: